thibautackaert-commits/Internship/README.md

 # RiboHub

 A command-line tool for building [UCSC Genome Browser](https://genome.ucsc.edu/) track hubs from P-shifted bigWig files produced by a Ribo-seq pipeline.
-Designed around the [RiboSeqOrg](https://riboseqorg.org/) data ecosystem and the [GWIPS-viz](https://gwips.ucc.ie/) browser infrastructure.
+Designed around the RiboSeq data  and the [GWIPS-viz](https://gwips.ucc.ie/) browser infrastructure.

 ## How It Works